Exclusive: With Roman law doctrine, India moves to stub out tobacco industry rights

 Seeking to apply the doctrine to tobacco, the government argued it should have the power “to regulate business and to mitigate evils” to safeguard public health, the court filing showed.

-Sajan Poovayya, a senior lawyer representing top Indian cigarette maker ITC Ltd (ITC.NS) and Philip Morris International Inc’s (PM.N) Indian partner, Godfrey Phillips (GDFR.NS), said the industry’s legal rights would be severely limited if the court applies the doctrine to tobacco.
+Sajan Poovayya, a senior lawyer representing top Indian cigarette maker ITC Ltd and Philip Morris International Inc’s Indian partner, Godfrey Phillips, said the industry’s legal rights would be severely limited if the court applies the doctrine to tobacco.

 Poovayya said he would fight the government’s argument “tooth and nail” and make a case that taking away the industry’s right to trade would imperil millions of Indian farmers who depend on tobacco for their living.
 The industry estimates 45.7 million people in India depend on tobacco for their living.